ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 structured.
 Pay particular attention to whether there are any biases, ethical concerns, privacy concerns, licensing fees, or other issues.

+If you are submitting your proposal as a grant or other formal research proposal the organization you submit to may have specific structure requirements.
+If they don't, or if you aren't submitting your research proposal anywhere, consider the following as a potential outline for a scoping document:

+- Collaborators: List of who is working on the project and how to get in touch with them
+- Background Information: What someone needs to know to understand the goals of the project
+- Project Duration: How long will the project take?
+- Data: What data sources will be used in the project?
+If there are ethical or privacy concerns about the data, outline them here, as well as mitigation strategies.
+- Statement of Work and Milestones: Who will do what by when.
+This is a good place to put a list of milestones you expect to hit during your project, with approximate time points.
+- Collaborator Responsibilities: Additional responsibilities outside the statement of work can go here, like who brings the donuts :).
+- Project Deliverables: What is the final product of the project?
+This could be a publication, website, piece of software, infographic, or something else entirely.
+- Ownership and Licensing of Work Products: Most universities and publishers.
+  For more information about licensing at UC Davis
+- Funding Sources and Pay Schedule

+Not every project will require every section.
+However, including more information early on in a project will make your life easier down the line.

 :::{tip}
 If you use spreadsheet software like Microsoft Excel or Google Sheets to collect or analyze data, check out DataLab's [Excelling with Excel workshop